doncabreraphone/victorhugo/README.md

 That's it, you can now start using Victor Hugo and ranking like a champ!

 ## Say thanks
 This plugin was put together by someone who doesn't code, at all.
-I am fiction writer, so you will excuse the clumsiness of my code.
-The Lord knows I've tried to be consistent over the years, but it is what it is.
+I am fiction writer, so those purists of you will excuse the clumsiness of my code.
+I put this project together in less than 48hs and had no time to go clean about it.

+It is what it is.

 If you want to contribute to this project, by all means, feel free to do so from the Issues tab.

 If you feel like saying thanks, be a sport, buy one of my books: